ethereum/consensus-specs/specs/electra/beacon-chain.md

     if not (has_correct_credential and is_correct_source_address):
         return

+    # Verify that target has execution withdrawal credentials
+    if not has_execution_withdrawal_credential(target_validator):
+        return

     # Verify the source and the target are active
     current_epoch = get_current_epoch(state)
     if not is_active_validator(source_validator, current_epoch):